Student Accommodation in Oxford

 Once you enquire on our website, one of our accommodation experts will contact you to proceed with your booking for your chosen room or offer you alternatives if the room is not available for your dates.
 To enquire, simply choose a room and click on the " Enquire" button, then fill the enquiry form you see in front of you.

-6. What anti-COVID measures are in place at student accommodations in Oxford?
+What anti-COVID measures are in place at Oxford student accommodation?

 Most providers now have intensified cleaning and sanitizing measures of student rooms and communal areas while other providers provide weekly cleaning free of charge.
 Ask your accommodation expert for details on the COVID measures implemented in your building.

-7. Can a tour be arranged for student rooms in Oxford?
+Can a tour be arranged for Oxford student accommodation?

 Almost all providers have the option of online viewings through Skype or Zoom while other providers offer virtual tours of the property so you can get to know your new home.